greenplum-db/gpdb/gpdb-doc/markdown/install_guide/migrate-oss-to-vmware.html.md

 $ sudo chown -R gpadmin:gpadmin /usr/local/greenplum*
 ```

-7. If doing an upgrade (WHAT KIND OF UPGRADE ARE YOU REERRING TO?
-FROM WHAT TO WHAT?), edit the environment of the Greenplum Database superuser (gpadmin) and verify that you are sourcing the `greenplum_path.sh` file for the new installation.
+If, during this process, you are replacing the open source Greenplum Databse software with a newer version of VMware Greenplum software, edit the environment of the Greenplum Database superuser (`gpadmin`) and verify that you are sourcing the `greenplum_path.sh` file for the new installation.
 For example, update the following line in the `.bashrc` file or in  your profile file:

 `source /usr/local/greenplum-db-<current_version>/greenplum_path.sh`